1. Visit the Sagrada Família

 Far from a construction site, however, the church features two grand facades studded with intricate stone carvings, towers that gleam with gem-like tiles and an interior filled with tree-like columns soaring up toward the canopy ceiling.
-Before the pandemic forced a pause, the building was expected to be completed in time for the 100th anniversary of Gaudí’s death in 2026, but that date has now been pushed back, though construction has resumed.
+Construction work paused during the pandemic, but has resumed and the building is expected to be completed in time for the 100th anniversary of Gaudí’s death in 2026.

 Planning tip: The Sagrada Família is one of the most popular tourist attractions in Spain, and it can get very busy.
 To avoid the crowds, visit early in the morning (it opens at 9am) on a weekday.